founticle/Active_Directory_Lab/README.md

 # Active Directory Lab

-This Lab setup includes the following tasks:
+This lab setup includes the following tasks:

 ➡ Installing and setting up Active Directory on a Win Server 2016 and promote it to a domain controller.
 Making the Domain Controller's IPv4 address static.